 - Studying the poorly understood genetic mechanism of an effective form of coal tar treatment

-- Investigating comorbidities (concurrent chronic disease) of the eye
+- Investigating comorbidities (concurrent chronic diseases) of the eye

 - Determining the risk of hospitalization for pneumonia in psoriasis patients

-At the poster session, attendees had the chance to hear from other NPF-funded scientists about their psoriatic disease research.
+At the poster session, attendees heard from other NPF-funded scientists about their psoriatic disease research.

-Juul van den Reek, M.D., Ph.D., was not the only trainee from another country, but she traveled the farthest distance from her laboratory at Radboud University Medical Center in the Netherlands.
-As an NPF Psoriatic Disease Research Fellow, Dr. van den Reek uses patient-oriented data, in this case called targeted proteomics data, to determine patient physiological response to biologic treatment.
+Juul van den Reek, M.D., Ph.D., was not the only researcher from another country, but she traveled the farthest distance from her laboratory at Radboud University Medical Center in the Netherlands.
+She uses patient-oriented data, in this case called targeted proteomics data, to determine patient physiological response to biologic treatment.
 One of the goals of her research is to eliminate the practice of trial and error commonly found in treating psoriatic disease.

 Dr. Juul van den Reek, Radboud University, Nijmegen, Netherlands

-“We aim to find predictors in the blood, such as proteins or genes, that can predict whether the patient is better off with biologic A than B, for instance,” said van den Reek.
+“We aim to find predictors in the blood, such as proteins or genes, that can predict whether the patient is better off with biologic A than B, for instance,” said van den Reek, a recipient of an NPF Fellowship.
 “This information should be used to identify which treatment would be the best option for that patient.
 This could lead to earlier and better disease control, and less waste of time and money.”

-Other poster presentations mapped how researchers will use or have used patient data to understand the impact of psoriasis treatment on a patient’s income, the elevated risk of diabetes in psoriasis patients and overall quality of life indicators.
+Other poster presentations mapped how researchers use patient data to understand the impact of psoriasis treatment on a patient’s income, the elevated risk of diabetes in psoriasis patients and overall quality of life indicators.

-The second day of the Research Trainee Symposium focused on career development.
-Faculty and NPF members led seminars on getting involved with advocacy and communicating one’s own research – topics especially important for NPF’s patient-centered approach.
-Other breakout sessions covered themes such as applying for funding, writing grants, and using scientific models in research (e.g., human cells, mouse models, patient-oriented data and “big data”).
+Career development was another focus of the Symposium.
+Faculty led seminars on getting involved with advocacy and communicating one’s own research – topics especially important for NPF’s patient-centered approach.
+Other breakout sessions covered themes such as applying for funding, writing grants, and using various techniques for scientific modeling.